FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-10-18-world-management.md

 10. Ensure your world folder is named as `world`.

 > If you use Spigot or any of its forks (Paper, Purpur, etc.), you will have three world folders: "world", "world_nether" and "world_the_end".
+> If you are moving to Spigot, Paper, Purpur or any of their forks from single-player or any other server software other than the aforementioned software, convert your world folder by following our [world migration guide](/minecraft/java/general/migrate-world)

 ## :arrow_down: Downloading Your World: